 Baby Finger Foods to Avoid

-While there are many safe finger food options for your baby to enjoy, you’ll need to avoid foods that may be too difficult for your baby to chew or too easy for your baby to accidentally swallow whole.
+While there are many safe finger foods for babies to enjoy, you’ll need to avoid foods that may be too difficult for your baby to chew or too easy for your baby to accidentally swallow whole.
 Foods that are circular, hard and especially thick, chewy or sticky should be avoided.

 Here are some foods that you shouldn’t feed your baby or young toddler as they are developing their eating skills: